newlinedotco/awesome-fullstack-tutorials/react/guide-to-using-react-hooks/A-guide-to-using-React-Hooks.md

 "react-dom": "next"
 ```

-**useState() Hook**
+## useState() Hook Example

-States are an essential part of React.
-They allow us to declare state variables that hold pertinent data that will be used in React app.
-States are usually defined like this:
+State are an essential part of React.
+They allow us to declare state variables that hold data that will be used in our app.
+With class components, state is usually defined like this:

 ```javascript
 class Example extends React.Component {